 • Payment by a percentage of estate value

 It is pertinent to note that the particular charge of probate lawyers varies depending on their experience, the services they render, their geographical location, and the types of assets owned by the deceased.
-California is an expensive state, so the services of a lawyer also tend to be on the pricey side.
+California is an expensive state, so the services of a lawyer also tend to be costly.

 How to Save Money When Hiring a Probate Lawyer

 Hiring a probate lawyer or any attorney can be dicey and expensive depending on the situation.
 When you are in a probate process, research into your situation and its intricacies can save you a lot of money.
-This is why our blog is dedicated to the providence of valuable information that satisfies your needs.
+This is why our blog is dedicated to providing valuable information that satisfies your needs.

 Questions to Ask a Probate Lawyer

-If you decide to hire a probate lawyer, there are a few screening questions you should ask them.
-Since no one likes surprises in the middle of the working relationship, you must know as much about the individual you pick.
-The person your hire should fit the bill.
+If you decide to hire a probate lawyer, there are a few screening questions you should ask.
 Here is a list of questions you can use:

 “Have you handled a similar case before?”